 The former Ulland Brothers Shop and Parking Lot

 John's father, Palmer, was one of the original Ulland Brothers Inc., a road construction business; therefore the Ulland Brothers shop and office were directly across the road from the home until 1993 when Ulland Brothers moved to Albert Lea.
-This was purchased to maintain the privacy of this great location on a paved, dead end road.
+This was purchased to maintain the privacy of this great location on a dead end road.
 This site now provides acres of off road parking as well as rental storage for recreational vehicles, boats, cars. etc.

 The New "Olde" Barn